divramod/dm-npm/README.md

 * `fb # opens cat's the readme.md`
 * `fb prompt # opens a prompt with all added tasks`
 * `fb todo # opens the todo.md file with vim`
-* `fb idea # asks for a idea you have for your project and adds it to the ideas.md`
+* `fb idea # asks for a idea you have for your project and adds it to the end of ideas.md. creates ideas.md if not existent`
 * `[gfb|fbg] # cd into the module directory (no need to create aliases)`

 ##### local (run from npm module directory)
-* `dmn task add // adds a tasks in dir tasks and makes it programmatically and globally available`
+* `gfb && dmn task add // adds a tasks in dir tasks and makes it programmatically and globally available`

 ### [publishFolder](tasks/publishFolder/index.js)
 * publishes all npm modules in a given folder